Paqmind/react-ultimate/README.md

 We experimented with most popular libs: [ImmutableJS](https://github.com/facebook/immutable-js), [Mori](https://github.com/swannodette/mori) and [Seamless-Immutable](https://github.com/rtfeldman/seamless-immutable).
 We tried our best, but the resulting code was really messy and bug-prone all the time.
-So we decided to switch to [Ramda](http://ramdajs.com/) which is API incompatible with all of them above.
+So we decided to switch to [Ramda](http://ramdajs.com/) which is API incompatible with all of the above.
 It does not enforce immutability, but encourage it, having zero mutable operations in toolkit.

 ### Builds